AdhamAbouaita/wetris/README.md

-# HTML5 Tetris Clone
+# Wetris

-A faithful recreation of the classic Tetris game, built entirely in a single HTML file using vanilla JavaScript and the HTML5 Canvas API.
+Wetris is a faithful recreation of the classic Tetris game, built entirely in a single HTML file using vanilla JavaScript and the HTML5 Canvas API.

 ## 🎮 Play Online
 Simply open the `index.html` file in any modern web browser to play!